Best Live Event Streaming Solution with 24/7 Support

-This blog will share more detail on live event streaming solutions.
-Especially, we’ll look at the importance of 24/7 customer support for event producers.
+This blog will share more detail on how to live stream events and the solutions professional broadcasters use.
+We’ll also look at the importance of 24/7 customer support for event producers.

-Before we start, do not miss our unique, limited time offer: try our new monthly Premium plan and get 2000 GB of streaming data, 200 GB of storage, and 24/7 customer support at no extra cost along with ALL Dacast features for just $79.
+Before we start, do not miss our unique, limited time offer: try our new monthly Scale plan and get 2000 GB/month of streaming data, 1000 GB of storage, and 24/7 customer support at no extra cost along with ALL Dacast features.
 Sign up for Dacast and you’re good to go!

 Why 24/7 support is essential for event production companies

 When you’re hosting an event, you can’t afford problems.
 You don’t want a scenario like what happened to IBM when a critical live broadcast experienced total failure.

 That’s why we advocate for thorough testing before events.
 However, problems can still arise.
 And what if your event is on the weekend, or early morning or late evening compared to the business hours of your streaming service?
 Are you just out of luck?